-The CFA-FBSCAB continuously polls the GPIOs as inputs.
+The FBSCAB continuously polls the GPIOs as inputs.
 The present level can be queried by the host software at a lower rate.
-The CFA-FBSCAB also keeps track of rising and falling edges since the last host query (subject to the resolution of the 50 Hz sampling).
-This means that the host is not forced to poll quickly in order to detect short events.
-The algorithm used by the CFA-FBSCABs to read the inputs is inherently debounced.
+The FBSCAB also keeps track of rising and falling edges since the last host query (subject to the resolution of the 50 Hz sampling), so the host is not forced to poll quickly in order to detect short events.
+The algorithm used by the FBSCABs to read the inputs is inherently debounced.

 The GPIOs also have "pull-up" and "pull-down" modes.
-These modes can be useful when using the GPIO as an input connected to a switch, since no external pull-up or pull-down resistor is needed.
+These modes are useful the GPIO is an input connected to a switch, since no external pull-up or pull-down resistor is needed.
 For instance, the GPIO can be set to pull up.
 Then when a switch connected between the GPIO and ground is open, reading the GPIO will return a "1".
 When the switch is closed, the input will return a "0".

-Pull-up/pull-down resistance values are approximately 40kΩ.
+Pull-up/pull-down resistance values are approximately $40k\Omega$.
 Typical GPIO current limits when sinking or sourcing all five GPIO pins simultaneously are 8 mA.